 Joining the Active Directory domain

-Before it can be managed by Active Directory, the Windows XP workstation must become a member of the domain.
-When XP attempts to join the domain it will ask for the username and password of a domain administrator.
-This would be the Administrator account on the Windows 2003 server.
-After the XP workstation has joined the domain, only users that have been added to Active Directory on the 2003 server will be able to logon to that computer.
-At this step, the 2003 Administrator is the only Active Directory user.
+Before it can be managed by Active Directory, the Windows 10 workstation must become a member of the domain.
+When 10 attempts to join the domain it will ask for the username and password of a domain administrator.
+This would be the Administrator account on the Windows 2012 server.
+After the 10 workstation has joined the domain, only users that have been added to Active Directory on the 2012 server will be able to logon to that computer.
+At this step, the 2012 Administrator is the only Active Directory user.
 It is important to notice that at the login screen you will have a choice of logging on to the local computer or to your pod’s domain.
 Note that Active Directory only works in Windows so the Linux machine will not be able to join the domain.

-On the Windows XP workstation:
+On the Windows 10 workstation:

-Join the XP machine to your pod’s Active Directory domain
+Join the 10 machine to your pod’s Active Directory domain

 Open Start->Control Panel->System.